radekbys/upscaling-app/README.md

 # weights for the models

-app uses model weights which cannot be uploaded to github, too large files link to the compressed folder - https://drive.google.com/file/d/16fph_2JdVmQ8kbixpkaQVGPi1OKDbIfv/view?usp=sharing
+app uses model weights which cannot be uploaded to github, too large files

+link to the compressed folder - https://drive.google.com/file/d/16fph_2JdVmQ8kbixpkaQVGPi1OKDbIfv/view?usp=sharing

 # running the application

-You dont need to download these files, just use docker:
+Just clone the repository and use docker:

 docker-compose build